frabjous/open-guide-typesetting-framework/doc/usage.md

 ## Top Navigation and User Maintenance

-After logging in, there are four buttons near the top of the page which navigate between main parts of the framework.
+After logging in, there are six buttons near the top of the page which navigate between main parts of the framework.
-The "current" and "archived" buttons will show the documents currently being worked on, and those that have been archived, respectively.
+The "current" and "archived" buttons will show lists of the documents currently being worked on, and those that have been archived, respectively.
-More on using those below.
+Clicking the name of an assignment will open its assignment page, and there are buttons for (un)archiving each assignment.

+The "assignment" and "bibliography" top buttons will return the user to the assignment workflow or bibliography page for whatever assignment was most recently open during this visit to the site.
+If no assignment has been visited yet, these redirect back to the list of current assignments.

-The "my details" button allows each site user (typesetter or editor) to change their name or email, or request a change in their password.
+The "my details" button allows each site user to change their name or email, or request a change in their password.
 Hopefully it is self-explanatory how to do these things.
 The "users" button can be used to add users to or remove users from the site.
 Any one with access to the framework can invite other users or remove them, so be judicious about who is given access to the framework itself.